 - O.1.
 The SELEP Ltd is committed to creating a work environment with the highest possible standards of openness, probity and accountability.
-In view of this commitment we encourage employees and others with serious concerns about any aspect of SELEP Ltd's work to come forward and voice those concerns without fear of reprisal. - O.2.
+In view of this commitment, we encourage employees and others with serious concerns about any aspect of SELEP Ltd's work to come forward and voice those concerns without fear of reprisal. - O.2.
 Employees and those working closely with SELEP Ltd should follow the Whistleblowing Policy, third parties and members of the public should follow the confidential complaints procedure, as detailed in the Confidential Reporting of Complaints Policy. - O.3.
-These policies are available on the website and provide details of: - i. the relevant contacts for disclosers to contact; - ii. the confidential process by which complaints will be considered and respond to; and - iii. the timescales for response by the responsible officers.
+These policies are available on the website and provide details of: - O.3.1. the relevant contacts for disclosers to contact; - O.3.2. the confidential process by which complaints will be considered and responded to; and - O.3.3. the timescales for response by the responsible officers.

 - O.4.
 Confidential complaints and whistleblowing are managed by the Secretariat's Governance Officer and Chief Executive Officer, who will maintain a record of all complaints received. - O.5.
 If the complainant is not satisfied with the outcome of the complaint or how the complaint procedure has been followed, this should first be escalated to the Accountable Body, Essex County Council.
-If it is not possible to resolve the complaint at this stage, then it will be referred to the Cities and Local Growth Unit at MHCLG. - O.6.
-The Cities and Local Growth Unit will be informed of any concerns raised under the whistleblowing procedure by e-mailing LEPPolicy@Communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF. - O.7.
+If it is not possible to resolve the complaint at this stage, then it will be referred to the Department for Levelling Up, Housing and Communities. - O.6.
+Department for Levelling Up, Housing and Communities will be informed of any concerns raised under the whistleblowing procedure by e-mailing LEPPolicy@Communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF. - O.7.
 Each County and Unitary Council member of Accountability Board is responsible for handling and responding to Freedom of Information and Environmental Information Regulations requests relating to SELEP funded activities within their authority.
 All responses are prepared in consultation with the Secretariat. - O.8.
 All other requests received by the Secretariat and the Accountable Body shall be handled and responded to by the Accountable Body with the support of the Secretariat.
 All partners will support the Accountable Body in responding to requests for information in a timely manner to ensure that appropriate responses are provided within the stipulated 20 working days. - O.9.
 The SELEP Ltd has data protection arrangements in line with the General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
 The SELEP Ltd acts in accordance with the policies of the Accountable Body, Essex County Council.